Summerville man killed in police standoff

-Corey Rominski was reportedly killed in a shootout with troopers at approximately 10 p.m. at his home along Lenwood Road.
+Corey Rominski was killed in a shootout with troopers at approximately 10 p.m. at his home along Lenwood Road, according to a state police report.

-According to reports, police were dispatched to the 500 Block of Lenwood Road for a welfare check on Rominski, who had barricaded himself in his home after telling a friend earlier that day that he was depressed and in possession of a shotgun.
+According to the report, police were dispatched to the 500 Block of Lenwood Road for a welfare check on Rominski, who had barricaded himself in his home after telling a friend earlier that day that he was depressed and in possession of a shotgun.

-Clarion State Police troopers established a perimeter around the home as Rominski allegedly fired “several rounds” from the shotgun.
+Clarion-based state troopers established a perimeter around the home as Rominski allegedly fired “several rounds” from the shotgun.
 As a result, the state police Special Emergency Response Team was activated.
-They also responded to the scene and surrounded the home.
+It also responded to the scene and surrounded the home.

 Police said negotiators attempted to contact Rominski with negative results.

-Rominski then came out from around the back of the house firing numerous rounds from an assault-style rifle at police, reports state.
-Troopers returned fire, ultimately striking Rominski.
+According to the state police report, Rominski exited the rear of the house and fired numerous rounds from an assault-style rifle at police.
+Troopers returned fire, striking Rominski.
 He died at the scene as a result of his injuries.

 Police said there is no threat or concern for public safety at this time, and the investigation is ongoing.